Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Expectation of ERB length

 For large $n$ we can approximate it to,

 Therefore, the Lanczos coefficient is given by,

 Following \cite{Kar:2021nbm}, using the definition of Krylov complexity \eqref{6.22c} we have,

-For the good sign of $\lambda$, one can see that, at initial times, Krylov complexity grows faster in JT gravity compared to the deformed theory.
-Now, if we assume that the proposal relating Krylov complexity with that of the ERB length $\langle\ell(t)\rangle\sim C_{E}(t)$ \cite{Rabinovici:2023yex,Balasubramanian:2024lqk,Heller:2024ldz,Ambrosini:2024sre}, is also valid at early times, then we can claim that $\langle\ell(t)\rangle$ should grow faster in the undeformed theory.
-However, at late times, we have seen that $\langle\ell(t)\rangle$ saturates faster for the deformed theory.
-Hence, one can expect that in the intermediate time, there must be a crossover.
-However, to check it concretely, one needs to do the computations from both sides for the entire range of the time, which we shall leave for further investigation.
+Hence, the Krylov operator complexity \cite{Rabinovici:2023yex,Xu:2024gfm,Balasubramanian:2024lqk,Heller:2024ldz,Ambrosini:2024sre} exhibits a dependence on $\lambda$.
+Now, if we assume that the proposal relating Krylov complexity with that of the ERB length $\langle\ell(t)\rangle\sim C_{E}(t)$ \cite{Rabinovici:2023yex,Xu:2024gfm,Balasubramanian:2024lqk,Heller:2024ldz,Ambrosini:2024sre}, is also valid at early times, then it is tempting to conjecture that, $\langle\ell(t)\rangle$ should grow faster in the undeformed theory.
+However, at late times, we have seen that $\langle\ell(t)\rangle$ saturates faster for certain values of $\lambda$ depending on $\beta$ (see Fig.~(\ref{fig_4})) for the deformed theory.
+Hence, one can expect that in the intermediate time, there must be a crossover for those values of $\lambda\,.$ However, we note that there is no non-trivial interplay between $\beta$ and $\lambda$ for the early time growth rate of $C_{E}(t)\,.$ Hence, a more careful analysis of $C_{E}(t)$ is required for all time to observe a potential crossover (if any) and subtle interplay between $\beta$ and $\lambda $ in $C_{E}(t)\,.$ This we leave for future investigation, as merely looking at the early time growth of $C_{E}(t)$, it is not possible to conclude.